Supply chain

 Supplier Integrity

-All suppliers need to sign the representations and warranties of honesty and integrity to prohibit any unethical acts, such as accepting improper benefits in whatever form, corruption, blackmail, misappropriation of public funds (including anti-corruption).
+All suppliers need to sign the Declaration of Integrity and the Supplier Sustainability Commitment to prohibit any unethical acts, such as accepting improper benefits in whatever form, corruption, blackmail, misappropriation of public funds (including anti-corruption).

 Icon 01